susam/devil/README.md

 wield for punctuation in nearly every corner of text.
 Yes, this is twisted!
 It would not be called the Devil otherwise, would it?
 If it were any more rational, we might call it something divine, like, uh, the God mode?
-But alas, there's nothing divine to be found here.
+But alas, there is nothing divine to be found here.
 Welcome, instead, to the realm of the Devil!
 You will be granted the occassional use of the comma key for punctuation, but only if you can charm the Devil!
 But beware, for in this sinister domain, you must